gmc-code/PC-microbit-micropython/docs/lessons/Sleep.rst

 .. admonition:: Questions

+    Use the example code above for the questions below.

     #.
 Make the first sleep half a second.
     #.
 Make the second sleep a quarter of a second.
     #.
 Make the first sleep 2 seconds and the second sleep 200ms.